 Celiac disease is an autoimmune disorder in which the body mistakenly reacts to gluten, a protein found in wheat, barley and rye, as if it were a poison.

-This review describes some less-frequently recognized conditions, highlight recent research and discuss benefits of the gluten-free diet.
+This review describes some less-frequently recognized conditions, highlights recent research and discusses benefits of the gluten-free diet.

 New research from scientists at Stanford University suggests it could be possible to deactivate celiac disease by blocking a specific enzyme.